Original-Research: Rubean AG (von NuWays AG): Buy

 Analyst: Frederik Jarchow

-Topic: Yesterday, Rubean announced to have won the Global Payment tender for Germany, which is basically the tender for the recently announced joint venture between Commerzbank and Global Payments ("Commerz Globalpay").
+Topic: Yesterday, Rubean announced to have won the Global Payments tender for Germany, which we assume to be basically the tender for the recently announced joint venture between Commerzbank and Global Payments ("Commerz Globalpay").
 In detail:

-Earlier this year, Commerzbank announced to have entered a joint venture with Global Payment in order to offer digital payment services to its SME clients.
-With yesterdayŽs corporate news it became clear that Rubean is delivering the PhonePOS solution for the joint venture and Global Payments App "GP tom".
-RubeanŽs unique PhonePOS solution enable SME clients of Commerzbank to use its phones as payment terminals instead of using third party devices.
+Earlier this year, Commerzbank announced to have entered a joint venture with Global Payments in order to offer digital payment services to its SME clients.
+With yesterday's corporate news it seems clear that Rubean is delivering the PhonePOS solution for the joint venture and Global Payments App "GP tom".
+Rubean's unique PhonePOS solution would enable SME clients of Commerzbank to use its phones as payment terminals instead of using third party devices.

 Attractive pricing scheme.
-We expect that the contract with Global Payment has two major components: 1) fixed fee per terminal in use (phone using the RubeanŽs payment solution) per month of (eNuW: c.
-EUR 1.40-1.50) and 2) a fixed fee per executed transaction (eNuW: EUR 0.02-0.03).
+We expect that the contract with Global Payments has two major components: 1) fixed fee per terminal in use (phone using the RubeanŽs payment solution) per month and 2) a fixed fee per executed transaction.
 Assuming that PhonePOS will be used by 100k SME clients of Commerzbank until end of FY25 (mind you that Commerzbank is servicing overall c.
-600k SME clients), executing an average of 7 transactions per day each, we expect Rubean to generate additional EUR 1.0m sales in FY24 (eNuW) and EUR 2.9m additional sales in FY25.
+600k SME clients), executing an average of 7 transactions per day each, we expect Rubean to generate additional EUR 1.0m sales in FY24 (eNuW) and EUR 2.9m additional sales in FY25 (eNuW).

 With the third important strategic partnership announcement within a short period of time (i.e. Correos, emerchantpay), Rubean is showing once again very clearly that its leading softPOS product is ready and that the roll-out is in full swing.
 We hence expect positive newsflow from further new partnerships within FY24 that should further ramp-up sales and EBIT going forward.